The Importance of Self Care in a Healthy Happy Life.

 Breathwork or Somatic Practices.
 Deep breathing, EFT tapping, or a body scan assist in releasing accumulated emotional tension from the body.

 Allowing Yourself to Feel.
-You don't need to fix your emotions.
+You do not need to fix your emotions.
 Sometimes, the most loving thing you can do is let them be experienced without shame.

-The aim isn't to feel good all the time it's to feel deeply and manage those feelings in a way that helps you grow and heal.
+The aim is not to feel good all the time, it is to feel deeply and manage those feelings in a way that helps you grow and heal.

-Emotional self care exceeds positive thinking it's about making time for clarity, curiosity, and cognitive well being.
+Emotional self care exceeds positive thinking it is about making time for clarity, curiosity, and cognitive well being.
 Just like your body does, your mind requires stimulation and quiet.

 Why does it matter?